RohithKodukula/pic10c/README.md

  After trying to connect the QPushButtons with them disappearing I found it easier to make a new class called Cell that would act as the stacked widget that I needed.
 Started a new branch of this called 'rohith-experimental'.

 On the experimental branch I moved a lot of the functionality from the MainWindow constructor to the Cell class where I added useful private variables and public member functions useful for updating the state of the board.
 It's starting to look a little bit like minesweeper!
-Added colors to the numbers to make it look similar to minsweeper.
+Added colors to the numbers and bomb ascii to make it look similar to minsweeper.

 ### Zoeb's Section
 * 06/03/2020 learning how to play minesweeper - used this video! https://www.youtube.com/watch?v=7B85WbEiYf4